Twisted S-Duality: Topological Strings and BCOV Theory

-Let us first consider the B-model on a complex Calabi--Yau variety $X$.
-The corresponding Calabi--Yau category is $\coh(X)$.
-For a D-brane $\mc F\in \coh(X)$, the algebra of open string states ending on it is given by the DG algebra $\mr{Ext}^\bullet (\mc F,\mc F)$.
-A D-brane gauge theory is supposed to be a field theory living on the support of a D-brane, encoding the information of the algebra, and hence should in particular be local.
-In view of this, we consider the sheaf of DG algebras $\bb R\ul{\Hom}_{\coh(X)}(\mc F,\mc F)$.
-The special case of interest for us is when we put $N$ coinciding D-branes on/along the submanifold $Y$, meaning that $\mc F$ is the trivial vector bundle of rank $N$ over a subvariety $Y$ of $X$.
-In this case, we take cohomology of the sheaf to obtain the exterior algebra $\wedge^\bullet N_{X/Y}$ where $N_{X/Y}$ is the normal bundle of $Y$ in $X$.
-Then the corresponding D-brane gauge theory has the space of fields given by From the fact that $\coh(X)$ is Calabi--Yau category, this space $\mc E$ has an induced structure of a classical BV theory with an odd symplectic pairing.
+Let us explicate this in the example of the B-model on a Calabi--Yau variety $X$ of odd dimension $d$.
+The corresponding Calabi--Yau category is the dg category $\coh(X)$ of coherent sheaves on $X$.
+The general story in the previous paragraph tells us that for a D-brane $\mc F\in \coh(X)$, the algebra of open string states ending on it is given by the DG algebra $\R\Hom^\bullet_{\coh(X)} (\mc F,\mc F)$.
+Moreover, as the space of fields of a field theory is a local entity, we consider the sheaf of DG algebras $\bb R\ul{\Hom}_{\coh(X)}(\mc F,\mc F)$.
+A special case of interest for us is when we wrap $N$ coincident D-branes along a complex submanifold $Y$, meaning that $\mc F$ is the trivial vector bundle of rank $N$ over a subvariety $Y$ of $X$.
+In this case, the above sheaf describes the sheaf of holomorphic sections of $\wedge^\bullet N_{X/Y}$ where $N_{X/Y}$ is the normal bundle of $Y$ in $X$.
+In the approach to the BV formalism we utilize, spaces of fields are locally free over smooth functions -- therefore, we consider the Dolbeault resolution

+From the fact that $\coh(X)$ is a Calabi--Yau category, this space $\mc E$ has an induced structure of a classical BV theory with a symplectic pairing of degree $2-d$.
+Again we obtain a field theory in a $\Z$-graded sense exactly when $d=3$.
+For other $d$, by regrading one may still be able to get a $\Z$-graded theory.
+Note that if $X$ were even-dimensional, then the space $\mc E$ behaves like a field theory except that the symplectic pairing would be of even degree.